hunterpaulson/hunterpaulson.github.io/content/projects/index.md

 designed algo and pipeline to identify the root cause component of every customer perceived failure in real-time.

-wrote compiler from python to bigquery sql.
+wrote transpiler from python to bigquery sql.

 automated data lineage documentation by parsing and creating graph from every sql query ran in the company daily.